jaxio/jaxio.github.com/en/celerio-service.md

 ## Celerio Service

-Celerio service (formerly known as SpringFuse) let you generate your project on our server with Celerio and download it.
+Celerio lets you generate your project on our server and download it.

 <div><g:plusone></g:plusone></div>